RSS-Bridge/rss-bridge/docs/09_Technical_recommendations/index.md

 ## Test a site before building a bridge

 Some sites make use of anti-bot mechanisms (e.g.: by using JavaScript) in which case they work fine in regular browsers, but not in the PHP environment.
+RSS-Bridge Docker container by default resorts to using libcurl-impersonate, which helps mitigating anti-bot mechanisms.

 To check if a site works with RSS-Bridge, create a new bridge using the [template](../05_Bridge_API/02_BridgeAbstract.md#template)